anuvgupta/dash/README.md

     - Web sitemap generation
     - Domain tracking

-***Most importantly,* Dash generates smart configurations for your projects based on the tangible & virtual entities you manage and model within.**
+***Most importantly,* Dash generates smart configurations for your projects based on the virtual entities you model & manage within.**

 ## Sections
  - **Projects**